powered_by-logo reporter-logo inbusiness-news-logo GOLD-DIGITAL-EDITIONS

 The CEO also shared CYRIC’s bold vision for the next decade: strengthening Cyprus’ position on the global innovation map, empowering local talent, and fueling transformative ideas that create growth and social good.

 “I started the company back in 2013.
-With the aim to bring state-of-the-art R&D into the market,” Philimis said, referring to CYRIC’s establishment, “It was a very difficult task because we didn’t have the infrastructure in Cyprus, we didn’t have high-tech technologies, we didn’t have electronics manufacturing.”
+With the aim to bring state-of-the-art R&D into the global markets,” Philimis said, referring to CYRIC’s establishment, “It was a very difficult task because we didn’t have high tech industrial infrastructure in Cyprus, such as electronics manufacturing.”

 He also pointed out that CYRIC was set up just two months after the financial crisis in Cyprus, noting that most of its initial work was providing services to start-ups in Europe.

 “Through that we started exploring the business model of start-ups.
 I visited Tel Aviv, Berlin, London looking into the business models of accelerators and incubators.
-It was very clear to me that being in a small country, not a lot of start-ups working on deep technology,” Philimis said.
+It was very clear to me that being in a small country like Cyprus, not a lot of start-ups are working on deep technology,” Philimis said.

-“The only way was to follow the traditional business model of incubators,” he continued, going on to note that the average incubation time in Europe at the moment is four to five years for big tech start-ups.
+“The only way was to follow the traditional business model of incubators,” he continued, going on to note that the average incubation time of tech start-ups in Europe at the moment is four to five years.

-“After that in 2015 we started hosting start-ups in our company at CYRIC,” he said, continuing that by 2016, the venture had been certified by the European Business Network, underlining that this is the biggest network for certifying business innovation centres and a body that helps start-ups and SMEs both in innovation and in business.
+“After that in 2015 we started hosting start-ups in our company at CYRIC, followed by the establishment of GRAVITY Incubator” he said, continuing that by 2016, CYRIC had been certified by the European Business Network, underlining that this is the biggest network globally for certified business innovation centres, BICs that helps start-ups and SMEs both in innovation and in business.

-“After that we started investing in start-ups and at the same time at CYRIC being our technology company.
-It took us a few years and in 2020 we actually entered into the market for IoT.
-Currently we are one of the key players in the region, Cyprus, Greece, Europe and currently expanding into the Middle East,” he continued.
+“After that we started investing and incubating start-ups through GRAVITY supported by CYRIC.
+At CYRIC as a technology company focused on R&D, it took us a few years to develop our first products and in 2020 we entered into the market for IoT.
+Currently we are one of the key players in the region, Cyprus, Greece, Europe and now we are expanding into the Middle East,” he continued.

-A Robotics division followed including drones which, as the CEO noted, “We build from scratch, so we design them from just an idea and going into the highest tier to take it to the markets..”
+A Robotics product division was also formed back in 2018 which includes both ground robots and drones, as the CEO noted, “We design and build drones from scratch, from an idea and going into the highest tier to take it to the markets.”

-“The business model of CYRIC is based on the long journey of a tech startup which involves pre-incubation, incubation and post-incubation, he went on to say, elaborating, “If we relate that to acceleration, pre-incubation is the early stage accelerators, post-incubation is the growth accelerators.
-The journey into an incubator is basically from the beginning to the end and getting ready for investors.
-In our case we provide definitely a lot of support, technical support, raising the technology at high TRL.”
+“The business model of GRAVITY Incubator is based on the long journey of a tech startup which involves pre-incubation, incubation and post-incubation, he went on to say, elaborating, “If we relate that to acceleration, pre-incubation is the early stage accelerators, post-incubation is the growth accelerators.
+The journey into an incubator is starts from an MVP, going into the development of a prototype or product and finally getting ready for investors.
+In our case we provide both business and technical support from start till the end, raising the technology readiness at high TRL.”

-CYRIC also offers support from financial to office space and more recently also industrial space for startups, allowing startups to be able to produce their products on the premises.
+CYRIC also offers to startups support for financials, office space and more recently industrial space, allowing startups to be able to produce their products on the premises of the Incubator.

-“It may take approximately six to 12 months until a startup enters the incubator,” Philimis goes on to note, adding this is the case for 60-70% of the startups it is involved in, mainly because technical diligence is required.
+“It may take approximately six to 12 months until a startup enters the incubator,” Philimis goes on to note, adding this is the case for most of the startups entering Gravity, mainly because technical due diligence is required.

-When it comes to the Gravity Fund, which was started approximately a year ago, and for which the Gravity Incubator acts as an advisor, the target fund size is in the range of € 20 million and the initial ticket in the range of € 150,000, and then the follow-up may go up to € 1-1.5 million.
+When it comes to the Gravity Fund, which was formed last year, and for which the Gravity Incubator acts as an advisor, the target fund size is in the range of € 20 million and the initial ticket in the range of € 150,000, and then the follow-up can go up to € 1.5 million.

-Areas of focus include health tech, clean tech, AI, artificial intelligence, transport and mobility, and the newest, let's say, sectors like space and business.
+Areas of focus include health tech, clean tech, AI, artificial intelligence, transport and mobility, and the newest, sectors of space and defence.

-“One of the things we always look at is the impact on the environment and the social impact,” he added.
+“One of the most important criteria we always look at is the environmental and social impact,” he added.

 On what the future holds for CYRIC, Philimis said, “We are now more than 100 people.
 We have several spin-outs.
 We are looking into expanding and deploying facilities in three continents, Europe, Middle East and Africa.
-The vision is in five years we may also see Asia and the US.”
+The vision is in five years to expand in Asia and the US.”

-“Our vision model is to manufacture where there is a need for this product, whether it's IoT or robotics.
-Definitely, by 2035 we look to become a leader in autonomous and AI systems in the sector of biotech and robotics, which is the future,” he added.
+“Our vision is to manufacture where there is a need for this high tech product, whether it's IoT or Robotics.
+By 2035 we look to become a leader in autonomous and AI systems in the sector of IoT and robotics, which is the future,” he added.

 Philimis also underlined that CYRIC was very proud of the startups it was involved in, and was “in it for the long run.”